IEP Discipline Procedures in Maryland

 Can a school suspend or expel a student with an IEP in Maryland?

-Maryland's discipline procedures for students with disabilities are governed by COMAR 13A.05.01.10 and Md.
+Maryland's discipline procedures for students with disabilities are governed by COMAR 13A.05.01.10, COMAR 13A.08.01, and Md.
 Code Ann., Ed. § 7-305, which incorporate and supplement federal IDEA discipline requirements (34 CFR 300.530–300.536).
-Maryland's Education Article § 7-305 provides specific procedural requirements for student suspensions.
-School personnel may remove a student with a disability for up to 10 consecutive school days for violations of the code of student conduct without triggering IDEA change-of-placement protections.
-For removals beyond 10 cumulative school days in a school year that constitute a change of placement, the LEA must conduct a Manifestation Determination Review (MDR) within 10 school days of the decision (34 CFR 300.530(e)).
-The MDR determines whether the behavior was caused by or substantially related to the disability, or resulted from a failure to implement the IEP.
-If behavior is a manifestation, the student must be returned to their prior placement (unless parent and district agree otherwise), an FBA must be conducted, and a BIP must be developed or revised.
-Maryland law requires that during any exclusion exceeding 10 school days, the LEA must continue to provide educational services that enable the child to continue to participate in the general education curriculum and progress toward IEP goals (34 CFR 300.530(d)).
-Maryland allows interim alternative educational settings (IAES) for up to 45 school days for weapons, drugs, or serious bodily injury.
+Maryland's Education Article § 7-305 provides specific procedural requirements for student suspensions, including requirements for written notice to parents and the opportunity for the student to be heard.
+School personnel may remove a student with a disability for up to 10 consecutive school days for violations of the code of student conduct without triggering IDEA change-of-placement protections (34 CFR 300.530(b)).
+For removals beyond 10 cumulative school days in a school year that constitute a pattern (change of placement), the LEA must conduct a Manifestation Determination Review (MDR) within 10 school days of the removal decision (34 CFR 300.530(e)).
+The MDR team — which includes the parent, LEA representative, and relevant members of the IEP team — determines whether the behavior was caused by or had a direct and substantial relationship to the disability, or resulted from a failure to implement the IEP.
+If the behavior is a manifestation of the disability, the student must be returned to the placement from which removal occurred (unless parent and LEA agree otherwise), an FBA must be conducted (if not already done), and a BIP must be developed or revised (34 CFR 300.530(f)).
+If the behavior is not a manifestation, the student may be disciplined the same as nondisabled students, but must continue to receive educational services enabling participation in the general curriculum and progress toward IEP goals (34 CFR 300.530(d)).
+Maryland allows Interim Alternative Educational Settings (IAES) for up to 45 school days for weapons, controlled substances, or serious bodily injury (34 CFR 300.530(g)).
 Under Md.
-Code Ann., Ed. § 7-305, before a student is suspended for 10 or more consecutive days, the school must give the student the opportunity to be heard and provide written notice to parents.
+Code Ann., Ed. § 7-305, before a student is suspended for more than 10 school days, the school must provide the student an opportunity to be heard and give written notice to parents.
+Maryland also enacted the Restorative Approaches in Schools Act (Md.
+Code Ann., Ed. § 7-306.1), encouraging LEAs to implement restorative practices as alternatives to exclusionary discipline.
+Maryland's Student Code of Conduct regulations (COMAR 13A.08.01) provide additional procedural protections for all students.

 What Maryland Requires